 -Fire was not just for cooking, but warmth and light to ward off predators.

 *Temperature is one setter of habitat range boundaries.
 Like all bodies the human body living primitively thrives within a certain temperature spectrum.
 Areas falling outside that spectrum have a natural force to keep the species population in check.
-Ignoring and encroaching past temperature spectrum limits through innovations is an act and ethos toward colonization.
+Ignoring and encroaching past temperature spectrum limits through innovations that increasingly disintegrate habitats as a whole is an act and ethos of colonization.

 -In terms of domestication, when you use fire you don’t change the nature of fire.
 He goes with domestication, with a definition of: changing the nature of something, namely animals or plants, about 10,000 years ago.

-Regarding the mainstream’s link between civilization and domestication (agriculture), exploring definitions of ‘domestication, ‘civilization’ and ‘colonization’ offers some clarity.
+Regarding the mainstream’s link between civilization and domestication (agriculture), defining ‘domestication, ‘civilization’ and ‘colonization’ offers some clarity.

 Domestication– the process of hereditary reorganization of wild animals and plants into domestic and cultivated forms according to the interests of people.
 In its strictest sense, it refers to the initial stage of human mastery of wild animals and plants.